uktrade/djangosaml2/docs/source/contents/setup.rst

 Now you can install the djangosaml2 package using pip.
 This will also install PySAML2 and its dependencies automatically::

-  apt install python3-pip xmlsec python3-dev libssl-dev libsasl2-dev
+  apt install python3-pip xmlsec1 python3-dev libssl-dev libsasl2-dev
   pip3 install virtualenv
   mkdir djangosaml2_project && cd "$_"
   virtualenv -ppython3 env